 Function Description Language Sets the language for the On-Screen Display (OSD) menus.
-See "Using the menus" on page 21 for details.
-4. Projector Position The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
-See "Choosing a location" on page 11 for details.
-SYSTE Auto Power Off Allows the projector to turn off automatically if no input signal is detected after a set period of time.
-See "Setting Auto Power Off" on page 44 for details.
-M SET Blank Timer Sets the image blank time when the Blank feature is activated, once elapsed the image will return to the screen.
-See "Hiding the image" on page 33 for details.
-UP: Bas Panel Key Lock Disables or enables all panel key functions except POWER on the projector and keys on the remote control.
-See "Locking control keys" on page 33 for details.
-Controller Splash Sets the auto-shutdown timer.
-The timer can be set to a value between 30 minutes and 12 hours.
-Allows you to select which logo screen will be displayed during projector start-up.
-Three options are available: ViewSonic logo, Black screen, or Blue screen.
-Message Selecting On displays the current information on the screen when the projector is detecting or searching for a signal. Ċī Quick Selecting On enables the function and the projector cooling time will be shortened to a few seconds.
-SYSTE Cooling If you attempt to restart the projector right after the quick cooling process, it may not be turned on successfully and will rerun its cooling fans.
-M SET High Altitude Mode A mode for operation in high altitude areas.
-See "Operating in a high altitude environment" on page 34 for details.
+See "Using the menus" on page 22 for details.
+Projector Position The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
+See "Choosing a location" on page 12 for details.
+Auto Power Off Allows the projector to turn off automatically if no input signal is detected after a set period of time.
+See "Setting Auto Power Off" on page 52 for details.
+I. SYSTI Blank Timer Sets the image blank time when the Blank feature is activated, once elapsed the image will return to the screen.
+See "Hiding the image" on page 34 for details.
+4. SYSTEM SETUP: Basic menu Panel Key Lock Disables or enables all panel key functions except POWER on the projector and keys on the remote control.
+See "Locking control keys" on page 34 for details.
+P: Basi Splash Screen Allows you to select which logo screen will be displayed during projector start-up. c menu Screen Capture Captures and stores the projected picture as Screen Capture .
+See "Creating your own startup screen" on page 36 for details.
+Message Selecting On displays the current information on the screen when the projector is detecting or searching for a signal.
+LAN Control Settings See "Controlling the projector through a LAN environment" on page 37 for details.
+Standby Settings See "Using the projector in standby mode" on page 41 for details.
+5. S) High Altitude Mode A mode for operation in high altitude areas.
+See "Operating in a high altitude environment" on page 35 for details.
 5. SYSTEM SETUP: Advanced menu DCR Enables or disables the DCR (Dynamic Contrast Ratio) function.
 Selecting On enables the function and the projector will automatically switch the lamp mode between normal and economic modes according to the input image detected.
 This function is only available when a PC source is in use.
 After enabling DCR, frequent lamp mode switching may shorten lamp life and noise level will vary during operation.

-Function Description Active VGA Out Selecting On outputs a VGA signal when the COMPUTER IN 1/COMPUTER IN 2 and COMPUTER OUT sockets are correctly connected to devices.
-See "Connecting a monitor" on page 14 for how to make the connection.
-The sound adjustments made as below will have an effect on the projector speaker.
-Be sure you have made a correct connection to the projector audio input.
-See "Connection" on page 13 for how the audio input is connected.
-Audio Mute Mutes the sound.
-5. S Settings Volume Adjusts the sound level YSTEM Active Audio Out Selecting On outputs an audio signal when the AUDIO IN and AUDIO OUT sockets are correctly connected to devices.
-SETUP: Menu Settings Menu Display Time Sets the length of time the OSD will remain active after your last key press.
-The range is from 5 to 30 seconds in 5-second increments.
-Adva Menu Position Sets the On-Screen Display (OSD) menu position.
-5. SYSTEM SETUP: Advanced menu Closed Caption Enable Activates the function by selecting On when the selected input signal carries closed captions.
-Captions: An on-screen display of the dialogue, narration, and sound effects of TV programs and videos that are closed captioned (usually marked as "CC" in TV listings).
-Closed Caption Set your screen aspect ratio to 4:3.
-This function is not available when the aspect ratio is "16:9". σαριίστι This function is only available when a Composite video or S-Video input signal is selected and its system format is NTSC.
+Function Description Audio Settings The sound adjustments made as below will have an effect on the projector speaker.
+Be sure you have made a correct connection to the projector audio input/output jacks.
+See "Connection" on page 14 and "Playing sound through the projector" on page 18 for more details.
+Mute Mutes the sound received from AUDIO IN 1 and AUDIO IN 2 (L/R).
+It will not affect the microphone sound level.
+5 S Volume Adjusts the sound level received from AUDIO IN 1 and AUDIO IN 2 (L/R).
+SYS Microphone Volume Ē Adjusts the microphone sound level.
+5. SYSTEM SETUP: Advanced menu Menu Settings Menu Display Time Sets the length of time the OSD will remain active after your last key press.
+The range is from 5 to 30 seconds in 5-second increments. Ą Menu Position 'an Sets the On-Screen Display (OSD) menu position. ced mei Closed Caption Closed Caption Enable Activates the function by selecting On when the selected input signal carries closed captions.
+2 Captions: An on-screen display of the dialogue, narration, and sound effects of TV programs and videos that are closed captioned (usually marked as "CC" in TV listings).
+This function is only available when a Composite video or S-Video input signal is selected and its system format is NTSC.
 Caption Version Selects a preferred closed captioning mode.
 To view captions, select CC1, CC2, CC3, or CC4 (CC1 displays captions in the primary language in your area).